Stockholms södra railway station: 1989 redevelopment

-Stockholm Södra was used for both passenger and freight traffic.
+Stockholms södra was used for both passenger and freight traffic.
 Freight services ceased in the 1980s, and the site was redeveloped for residential and commercial use.
 The current station was constructed underground during the redevelopment, and it opened in 1989 with two platforms dedicated to commuter rail services.
 During construction, a temporary platform was used from 1986 until the new station was completed.

 The project was led by Statens Järnvägar and designed by Coordinator arkitekter.
 The station's design integrates two platforms beneath residential buildings, making it the first instance in Sweden where a regular railway was built below housing developments.
 To meet strict noise regulations, tracks were laid on elastic mats, and the residential buildings were placed on rubber cushions to minimise vibrations.

 One building from the original rail yard remains: the Södra bangårdshuset (Southern Rail Yard House), also called "Tegelhuset" (The Brick House).
 Built between 1879 and 1882, it was a residence for railway employees.